Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Situational judgment tests assess how individuals might react in hypothetical work-related scenarios or situations.
 Emotional intelligence tests measure an individual’s ability to recognize and manage their emotions as well as those of others.

-Employers use psychometric testing during the recruitment process to evaluate candidates’ suitability for particular roles and to determine their potential for success within the organization.
+Employers use psychometric testing during the recruitment process to evaluate candidates’ suitability for particular roles and to determine their potential for success within the organisation.

-Overall, psychometric testing helps organizations make informed decisions about recruitment and selection processes.
+Overall, psychometric testing helps organisations make informed decisions about recruitment and selection processes.

 CV Status